Microchip-MPLAB-Harmony/reference_apps/apps/pic32ck_sg01_cult/pic32ck_sg01_cult_tz_getting_started/readme.md

     - Go to File -> Open Project
     - Go to **reference_apps** repo path and navigate to following path
         - `<reference_apps_path>/apps/pic32ck_sg01_cult/pic32ck_sg01_cult_tz_getting_started`
-    - Select "firmware" folder, enable "Open Required Projects" and click on "Open Project" button
+    - Select **tz_pic32ck_sg01_cultgroup** in "firmware" folder (Non-Secure project folder), and select enable "Open Required Projects" (this option opens both Secure and Non-secure porject) and click on "Open Project" button

     <img src = "images/group_project_path.png">

     <img src = "images/opened_group_project.png">

-    - Once the project opens, set the "tz_pic32ck_sg01_cult_NonSecure" project as Main Project by right clicking on the project.
+    - Once the project opens, set the **tz_pic32ck_sg01_cult** project (Non-Secure Project) as Main Project by right clicking on the project.

     <img src = "images/set_as_main_project.png">

   - Procedure 2:
     - Open MPLAB X IDE
     - Close all existing projects in IDE (if any project is opened)
-    - Open the project (../pic32ck_sg01_cult_tz_getting_started/firmware/NonSecure/firmware/tz_pic32ck_sg01_cult_NonSecure.X) in MPLAB X IDE.
+    - Open the project (../pic32ck_sg01_cult_tz_getting_started/firmware/tz_pic32ck_sg01_cult.X) in MPLAB X IDE.

         <img src = "images/opened_non_secure_project.png" >
 - Ensure "PIC32CK SG01 Curiosity Ultra" is selected as hardware tool to program/debug the application.
 - Build the code and program the device by clicking on the "Make and Program Device" button in MPLAB X IDE tool bar
 - Follow the steps in "Running the Demo" section below.
 - **Note:**
     - Windows OS has a maximum path length of 260 characters and a command-line limitation for Windows OS of 8191 characters.
-For details, see [6.5.5 Path, File and Folder Name Restrictions](https://onlinedocs.microchip.com/oxy/GUID-D79ACEBE-41BD-43EF-8E1B-9462847AE13E-en-US-9/GUID-87B07C9C-6305-4E40-9BD9-F9418D80761A.html).
     - The TrustZone based project come with long path name, hence the project build may fail due to exceeding Windows maximum path length.
     - **Workaround:** Move the project folder to C:/ drive to reduce the project path length then open in MPLAB X IDE to build the project.